 A home workshop is a cool place to have.
 However, your home workshop won’t be efficient if you don’t have the best tool in it.
-There are a number of tools that your home workshop should be equipped with.
+There are a number of different tools that your home workshop should be equipped with.

 One such tool is the saw.
 Saws are used for wooden projects and have been essential tools for a very long time.
 They can also be used for metal works.
 Even so, their basic use is to cut materials by sawing.